frc-west/frc-west.github.io/courses/CSE 1110/1 - Programs/1 - Programming.md

 layout: coursepage
 ---

-Before starting this course, please install [python](http://wiki.python.org/moin/BeginnersGuide/Download). ([opening command line](http://pcsupport.about.com/od/commandlinereference/f/open-command-prompt.htm))
+Before starting this course, please install python.
+For windows, use [this](http://www.python.org/ftp/python/2.7.5/python-2.7.5.msi) installer.
+For mac, use [this](http://www.python.org/ftp/python/2.7.5/python-2.7.5-macosx10.6.dmg) installer.
+[This](http://www.python.org/getit/) pages contains more information.
+To verify you have installed python, open the [command line](http://www.computerhope.com/issues/chdos.htm) and type `python --version`.
+It should print `Python 2.7.x`, where `x` is bigger than 2.

-Programming is an immense topic that covers thousands of different topics.
+Programming is an broad study that covers thousands of different topics.
 Computer science is the study of computation, and how best to do it.

 So what exactly is programming, and why do we need to do it?
 Well, it comes down to doing something relatively simple: writing instructions that a computer can properly understand and execute.